router-protocol/router-chain-docs/docs/validators/running-a-validator/on-devnet/configure-run-orchestrator.md

 ### Ethereum Keys

-There are two ways to provide the credential access - a Geth Keystore with encrypted keys, or just a private key in plaintext.
+To provide the credential access, a private key in plaintext needs to be provided.

-**2. Ethereum Private Key (Unsafe)**
+**Ethereum Private Key (Unsafe)**

 Simply update the `ethPrivateKey` with a new Ethereum Private Key from a new account.